Braydon Hobbs: Professional career

 In April 2015, Hobbs signed with the Mackay Meteors for the 2015 QBL season, returning to the club for a second stint.
 His former college teammate, Jeremy Kendle, also ventured to Queensland and joined rival team the Toowoomba Mountaineers.
 Hobbs had another great season in the QBL, earning All-League Team honors for a second time and was named the Grand Final MVP after helping the Meteors reclaim the QBL championship.
 In 18 games for the Meteors in 2015, he averaged 14.7 points, 5.8 rebounds, 4.8 assists and 1.2 steals per game.

 On June 9, 2015, Hobbs signed with the Gießen 46ers of the German Basketball Bundesliga.
 In 33 games for Gießen in 2015–16, he averaged 10.5 points, 5.2 rebounds, 4.8 assists and 1.7 steals per game, helping the team to a 17–17 record that year.

 On June 17, 2016, Hobbs signed with Ratiopharm Ulm, returning to Germany for a second stint.
 He led the team in assists (5.4apg), while also averaging 7.1 points, 3 rebounds and 1.3 steals per game during the 2016–17 Basketball Bundesliga season, en route to the regular season crown and an appearance in the playoff semifinals.
 Hobbs also made 14 appearances during the 2015–16 EuroCup campaign, scoring 7.3 points, dishing out 4.7 assists and pulling down 2.8 rebounds per game.

 On July 4, 2017, Hobbs signed a two-year deal with German club Bayern Munich.

 On July 1, 2019, Hobbs signed a two-year contract with EWE Baskets Oldenburg of the German Bundesliga.

 On July 2, 2021, he has signed with Monbus Obradoiro of the Spanish Liga ACB.

 In August 2022, Hobbs returned to the German Bundesliga, penning a deal with Basketball Löwen Braunschweig.
+In March 2023, he had a shoulder surgery.
+Hobbs retired from professional basketball following the 2022–23 season.